ha5ha6/judy_blog/_pages/cartpole.md

 - Q-learning hasn't converged yet, the Q-value should reach 100 like RBF and DQN

-- from the heatmap, the optimal Value learned by RBF and DQN have the highest value on both two sides from the center of theta and theta_dot may be the cause of discrete actions, need to further check in continous action case
+- from the heatmap, the optimal Value learned by RBF and DQN have the highest value on both diagonal sides from the center of theta and theta_dot may be the cause of discrete actions, need to further check in continous action case

 - finer RBF networks may not approximate value funtion well but can achieve better learning efficiency (maybe should tune hyperparameter more carefully)